 Even by the end of the last century it was obvious that the indigenous wood supply in New Zealand could not last.
 As a result, the government of the day set up a Royal Commission to look at the future of forestry in New Zealand.
 The commission strongly recommended the planting of exotic forests and as a consequence, the planting of radiata pine began.

-Now there are around 1.8m hectares of exotic forests, with radiata pine accounting for most of it.
+Now there are around 1.8m hectares of exotic forests, with radiata pine (also known as Monterey pine) accounting for most of it.
 Hardwood plantation is also available.
 About 50,000 hectares are newly planted every year.
-These plantations in 2004 produced approximately 18 million cubic metres of wood per annum.
-This production is expected to almost treble to more than 40 million cubic metres per annum, with continued replanting, by the year 2020.
+In 2016, these plantations produced approximately 30 million cubic metres of wood, nearly double the level of 2004.

-In New Zealand it takes between 25 to 30 years for Radiata Pine to reach maturity.
+In New Zealand it takes between 25 to 30 years for the radiata pine to reach maturity.
 It would take between 60 and 300 years to reach the same size in most other countries.
-Radiata pine has a wide variety of end uses including timber, pulp, plywood and panel products and high quality furniture.
+Radiata pine has a wide variety of uses including timber, pulp, plywood and panel products and high quality furniture.

-The New Zealand Ministry of Agriculture and Forestry’s latest Situation and Outlook for New Zealand Agriculture and Forestry (SONZAF) report into forestry production says demand for lumber in key markets will grow, and prices, while not spectacular, are expected to grow out during 2007/08.
-Prices for pulp and paper are, however, predicted to be headed for a cyclical downturn during the outlook period, and a lack of growth in processing capacity is likely to constrain any significant growth in volumes.
+The New Zealand Ministry of Agriculture and Forestry’s latest Situation and Outlook for New Zealand Agriculture and Forestry (SONZAF) report into forestry production says demand for wood in key markets will grow, and prices, while not spectacular, are expected to remain steady.

 A New Zealand forestry investment may be made directly in establishing new forests, acquiring existing semi-mature forests or in wood processing facilities.
 An investor could also purchase shares in one of several publicly listed forest growing and processing companies.
 Relatively few opportunities are available to acquire semi-mature forests on attractive terms and most direct investment has focused on buying sheep farms and establishing new plantings.